denizdgn/minnie/README.md

 minnie graph -cn 'sox4' 'sox18' --per 25 -i all -b protein-dna -s common
 ```
+All of these commands are also provided in pipeline.sh

 ## Troubleshoot
-If you would need to remove minnie from your conda packages
+If you would need to remove minnie from your conda setup
 ```
 conda env remove -n  minnie
 ```